frombeirutwithlove/ProtestTips/WhatToDo.md

 - If the police ask to see your phone, tell them that you do not consent to a search of your device.
 They might still seize your phone and search it later, with a warrant, but you would have made it clear that you did not give them permission to do so.
 - If the police ask for the password to unlock your phone (or ask you to unlock it yourself), you can refuse and ask to speak to your lawyer.

-## In the event of a media blackout
-_What happens if you’re on the streets but there are no media outlets covering?
-With no mainstream media keeping the authorities in check and covering in real time, police and military are likely to take more brutal measures against protesters.
-Here are the best tips from Lebanese protesters involved in the October revolution._

-### Going live on social media
-- Use the platform that will reach the most of your intended audience.
-In the US, Twitter use is more important than Facebook use, so make sure you weigh the trade-offs when you decide which platform you’re using when you go live.
-- Try to keep your phone down if riot police are heavily deployed to avoid them noticing you’re filming.
-The sounds will still be clear in your live coverage.
-- If you’re live on Facebook, the video will be saved in case it is interrupted by arrest or by locking the phone.
-- If you’re live on Instagram and get interrupted, the video won’t be saved to your story for 24 hours and you won’t have the option to save it to your phone.
-That’s why Facebook live is a better option.
-- If you want to go live on Twitter from your phone, you will have to download Periscope.
-Keep in mind that Periscope’s video quality is less clear than Facebook’s.

-### Filming police abuse and arrests
-- Charge your phone and keep a portable charger.
-Your phone is all you’ll need.
-Your camera can be cumbersome and heavy when you need to start running.
-Keep it at home.
-- Identify yourself and the time, date, and location.
-If your location services are off, film intersections or street corners to identify the location and newspapers or some other media with the date and time.
-- Don’t film alone, always have a buddy protecting your back when things get heated.
-When riot police come charging at you while you’re filming, your adrenaline will be too high for you to notice you need to get to safety.
-That’s why having a buddy doing lookout is necessary.
-- Make sure to film angles and if you can, conduct eye-witness interviews (make sure to ask for permission first).
-- When filming an arrest, ask clearly and loudly that the person being arrested yells out their name.
-- If you are documenting celebrations, destruction, burning, consider sending the video to someone who is away from the protest so they can blur and/or remove faces from the footage.
-In the USA, there is a history of arrest weeks and months after the protest.

 ## Digital Tips 🔒

 _The police have very sophisticated surveillance equipment.
 Assume you are always being watched and tracked.
 Here are some general digital safety tips to minimize risk as much as possible._